meldataaa/PFAS_Analysis_and_Intervention/README.md

 ## Data Dictionary

-We have one main table in our data warehouse that feed into our application.
+We have one main table in our data warehouse that feeds our application.
 PFAS_Main, a combination of three tables - chemical, siteloc, storet - that originate from the waterboard's database (https://www.waterboards.ca.gov/drinking_water/certlic/drinkingwater/EDTlibrary.html).

 | Column Name | Description | Type | Specifications | Unique | Required | Key |
 | --- | --- | --- | --- | --- | --- | --- |